Sydney-Informatics-Hub/geodata-harvester/quarto/docs/Settings_Overview.md

 # Overview and Description of Settings for the AgReFed Data-Harvester

-The following documentation outlines the available settings for the Data Harvester
+The following documentation outlines the available settings for the Data Harvester.
+For a more interactive exploration of settings, please use the harvesterwidget (see, e.g., [example widget notebook](https://github.com/Sydney-Informatics-Hub/geodata-harvester/blob/main/notebooks/example_harvest_with_widgets.ipynb)).

 ## Table of Contents
 - [YAML File Format](#yaml-file-format)